bep/poormanscdn/README.md

 You can invalidate cached files in 2 ways:

 1. Send a signed DELETE request to `http://poormanscdnhost/somepath.ext` to purge `somepath.ext` from the cache.
-Alternatively, send the request `http://poormanscdnhost` (note there's path) to invalidate the entire cache.
+Alternatively, send the request `http://poormanscdnhost/` (base path) to invalidate the entire cache.

    **Pro tip:** you can get [Netlify](http://netlify.com)-like functionality by creating a git commit hook that calls the signed `DELETE /` URL after your files have been pushed to S3.
 See URL Signing below.